luhsra/sratic/README.md

 available from the `page.` namespace.

-However, this page and its data is also available from the object namespace, where we man retrieve it by the `deref` function:
+However, this page and its data is also available from the object namespace, where we can retrieve it by the `deref` function:

     {% raw %}{{ deref('main').title }}{% endraw %}